Causality-Aware Neighborhood Methods for Recommender Systems: Experiments

 As our methods are neighborhood methods, the dependence on the number of neighbors is important.
 Fig. \ref{fig:num_neighbor} shows the results.
 General trends show that performance improves with increasing numbers of neighbors.
 In ML-100K and ML-1M datasets, CIBNs reach maximum performance with relatively smaller numbers of neighbors.

 Our methods have other two key hyper-parameters: the scaling factor $\alpha$ and the shrinkage parameter $\beta$.
-We investigated the dependence on these parameters.
-Fig. \ref{fig:alpha_beta} shows the dependence of CUBN-O in the ML-1M dataset.
-The best performances was obtained at $\beta > 0$, showing the effectiveness of introducing the shrinkage.
+We investigated the dependence on these parameters (Fig. \ref{fig:alpha_beta}).
+The best performances were obtained at $\beta > 0$, showing the effectiveness of introducing the shrinkage.
 Optimal $\beta$ for CP@10 is larger than that for CP@100.
 This trend was similarly observed in other datasets.
+We suppose that inappropriate item selection by random noise of causal effect estimates affects CP more severely when recommendation list is small, thus the shrinkage $\beta$ should be larger for CP@10.